-Why is Edible Canada serving Newfoundland Seal during the 2017 Dine Out Festival?
+Why is Edible Canada serving Newfoundland Seal?

 Seal is an indigenous Canadian protein which is good for you, sustainable, ethically sourced, is sanctioned by the Government of Canada, and regulated by the Department of Fisheries & Oceans.
 Seal meat and the seal harvest have a cultural and historical significance for many northern communities, and are therefore both a part Canada’s culinary heritage.
 Edible Canada’s mission is to explore the cultures and regions of Canada through seasonal, sustainable ingredients in the hands of the many cultures which make up our country.

 The product which we are bringing in meets Canadian standards for humane hunting and is harvested in yields which support long term ecosystem biodiversity and seal population stability.
 According to Fisheries and Oceans Canada, recent population surveys and estimates by Canada’s fisheries and marine science indicate that Atlantic seal populations are abundant and healthy, and not considered endangered under Canadian (e.g., Species at Risk Act) or International (e.g., Convention on the International Trade a/Endangered Species) legislation or policy.
 Additionally, effective annual population management has been applied as a method of increasing the annual replenishment of North Atlantic Cod stock.